siobyrne/young-dressage-horse-program-analysis/README.md

 There could be several explanations for this.
 For one, horses placing in the top ten could simply be better quality horses.
 They may also be ridden by more experienced riders that are better able to train them up the levels.

 ***Figure 5***
-*Percentage of FEI Horses in Top Ten vs 11 and Under*
+*Former Young Horse Division Competitors at FEI Placing in Top Ten vs 11 and Under*
 ![Percentage of FEI Horses in Top Ten vs 11 and Under](images/top-ten-vs-bottom-ten.png)

 When we look at horses that competed to Grand Prix (*n*=147), the correlation between a top ten placing and level achievment is even more impressive (Figure 6).
 90.5% (133/147) of the horses that made it to Grand Prix placed in the top ten of their division, versus a mere 9.5% (14/147) in the 11 and under placing group.
 Again, a chi-square test of independence was performed to examine the relationship.
 The results showed a significant relationship between a top ten placing, and competing at the Grand Prix level (X2 (1, *n* = 555) = 32.4, *p* < .001).

 ***Figure 6***
-*Grand Prix Horses by Placing at Championships*
+*Former Young Horse Division Competitors at Grand Prix by Placing at Championships*
 ![Grand Prix Horses by Placing](images/gp-top-ten-placing.png)